mrlesmithjr/tetration-asa/README.md

 python policy_asa.py --config 'JSON_FILE_EXPORT_FROM_TETRATION'
 ```

-Currently this script only generates object groups and access lists between internal clusters in a Tetration workspace and the "External" cluster.
-It could be easily altered to generate rules between route-tags that are imported into a Tetration workspace.
+Currently this script only generates an ACL entry for every policy for the purpose of demonstration.
+This is because we aren't currently ingesting interface and routing information for context from the ASA.
+It could be easily altered to filter for rules that traverse routed interfaces or L2 transparent hops.

 # Tetration ASA Configuration Auditor